About Me

 My career and experience as an author

 I began writing in my mid-twenties as a result of undertaking a course about developing my pupils’ reading skills.
 One task was to write factual based stories to support history and other subjects.
-When given the task of writing at a certain reading age, the course tutor would comment on the quality of my writing.
+When given the task of writing at a certain reading age, the course tutor would comment on the quality of my prose.
 This was a surprise, but it encouraged me to begin writing.

 My earliest published work was educational.
 Originally, I wrote to Oxford University Press explaining how they could set out the questions in their history books to better support reading skills and comprehension.
 At an initial interview, I mentioned my specialist training in phonics and was commissioned to write the teachers’ manual and workbooks that supported the phonic branch of the Oxford Reading Tree.
 Thereafter, I was commissioned to write history books with strong anthropological themes, and I was the author of their textbook on Ancient Greece.
 I have also written for Longmans (now Pearson) and acted as a readability and questions consultant for other publishers.